luyadev/luya.io/docs/guide/admin/assets.md

 }
 ```

-> Only registered translation keys can be used, see [[app-translation.md]] module translation section to register translations.
+> Only registered translation keys can be used, see [translation](../app/translation.md) section `Register module translations
+`.

 Now you can use this registered translation keys inside your JavaScript files with `i18n['i18n_message_key_from_message_1']`.
 If you have a parameterized translation message you can use `i18nParam('i18n_message_key_from_message_2', {variable: value})`.
 The message for this parameterized value could be `Hello %variable%`.